RakhithJK/sqlitebrowser-sqlitebrowser-wiki/Nightly-Builds.md

   * One using SQLCipher, which provides optional encryption

-If you're wanting encryption, make sure you grab a build that has "SQLCipher" in the file name. :)
+If you're wanting encryption, make sure you grab a build that has "SQLCipher" in the file name. :smile:

   * [DB.Browser.for.SQLite.dmg](https://nightlies.sqlitebrowser.org/latest/DB.Browser.for.SQLite.dmg)
   * [DB.Browser.for.SQLite-sqlcipher.dmg](https://nightlies.sqlitebrowser.org/latest/DB.Browser.for.SQLite-sqlcipher.dmg) (this supports encryption)